DaveBoydy/Project-CV-Application/README.md

-# Project-CV-Application
+# Project: CV Application

+My first React project using the vite build tool.
 Part of The Odin Project curriculum.
-My first React project using the vite build tool.